archivesunleashed/archivesunleashed.org/content/cohorts/index.md

 ### Cohorts

+**Q**. _What is a cohort?_

+**A**.
+Essentially, a cohort is your project team (up to 5 members).
+The idea is that each team (cohort) will work on their project throughout the year, and then at various points, connect with other cohorts to share what they are working on, project progress, and the results of their work.

 **Q**. _I've never been to an Archives Unleashed Datathon or collaborated with the project before, can I still apply?_

 **A**.
 Absolutely!
 The Cohort program is a completely different setting for engaging in web archives research, so applicants don't have to have attended any of our events.
 We are very flexible on the makeup of your cohort; co-applicants can be disciplinary/inter-disciplinary, multi-institutional, and at various career stages.
 Just remember that there needs to someone on the grant who can administer funds.